ethereum-optimism/community-hub/src/docs/developers/integration.md

 We are working on updating `block.timestamp` and `block.number` so that instead of a delay in the values that are returned, they will return the _current_ `block.number` and current `block.timestamp`.
 :::

-**Queries to `block.number`:**

-* Are _slightly_ different than `block.number` in Ethereum.
+Queries to `block.number` are _slightly_ different than `block.number` in Ethereum.
-* Return the `block.number` of the previous block.
+These queries return the `block.number` of the previous block.
 Note that there is no such thing as a "block" in Optimistic Ethereum as blocks in Ethereum.
 A block on Optimistic Ethereum is merely a block of just 1 transaction, where these blocks made up of single transactions are ordered by sequencers in the network.

-**Queries to `block.timestamp`:**

-* Are _mostly_ different than `block.timestamp` in Ethereum.
+Queries to `block.timestamp` are _mostly_ different than `block.timestamp` in Ethereum.
-* Are updated every time a new deposit is submitted.
-* Return timestamps from roughly 5 to 10 minutes ago.
+These queries are updated every time a new deposit is submitted and return timestamps from roughly 5 to 10 minutes ago.

 ### Invalid chain ID